- For vocalists ages 12-18

 - For “I Wish,” please snap along.

 - Sing along with our scale guides (right click and “save link as” to download these: SCALES GOING UP and SCALES GOING DOWN) and stop singing once you can’t sing any higher or lower.
 Don’t be shy, just go for it, we know the extreme ranges aren’t always gonna be pretty!
 For scales going up, sing “eeee-aaahh” and use your chest/mix voice as high as you can, and then flip into head voice and continue.
 For scales going down, sing “yah yah yah yah yah”.
-If this is confusing, check out some of our auditions on YouTube.
+If this is confusing, check out auditions from previous years on YouTube.

 - Secondary skill (optional)